yannickoo/gallery_link/README.txt

    (so jquery.fancybox.pack.js is located at sites/all/libraries/fancybox/source/jquery.fancybox.pack.js)

-3. Add an image field to an entity and select "Gallery Link" as field formatter.
+3. Add an image field to a entity type and select "Gallery Link" as field formatter at the "Manage display" page.

 4. Set some options and save them.